What Luna Mia Farm

 Slowly, we applied permaculture techniques to regenerate the land.

-We continue to use regenerative practices based on traditional knowledge, and we teach the lessons we learned along the way.
-We also make delicious treats using amaranth that we grow and harvest ourselves on our farm.
+We continue to use regenerative practices based on traditional knowledge, we save our open-pollinated seeds, and we teach the lessons we learned along the way.

 Rony’s work in Guatemala

-“Rony, your permaculture project is the best of all Latin America.”
+“Rony, your permaculture project is one of the best of all Latin America.”

-“Those guys know more about permaculture than I ever will.”
+“Those guys know more about permaculture in Guatemala than I ever will.”

 Geoff Lawton